insen/blog/_posts/2018-05-16-The-Selfish-Test.md

 ### Verification

-Now comes the diificult part - _How to verify a file-copy was by a specific account ?_ when you cannot execute the whole system or the whole code.
+Now comes the diificult part - _How to verify a file-copy was by a specific account ?_ - when you cannot execute the whole system or the whole code.

 You start writing an automated test, because, sometimes, there is just no other viable way to verify your code.

-Interestingly, however, in this particular context, it is also the most complicated coding involved in this particular requirement.
-But it is effectively unavoidable as all other ways of verifying the code you wrote is not feasible on account of time constraints.
+Interestingly, however, in this particular context, it is also the most complicated coding involved in this particular ticket.
+Yet it is effectively unavoidable as all other ways of verifying the code you wrote are not feasible on account of time constraints.

 So lets structure the test.

-**Arrange** - For a start, we need to Instantiate the target class. _Luckily there was master suite of tests which needed this class so class instantiation with all dependencies was a solved problem._
+**Arrange** - For a start, we need to instantiate the target class. _Luckily there was master suite of tests which needed this class so class instantiation with all dependencies was a solved problem._

-**Act** - Execute the fileCopy operation.
-The fileCopy operation reads in the user account information, creates a new impersonation block and executes the file copy operation with that scope.
+**Act** - Execute the ```FileCopy``` operation.
+The ```FileCopy``` operation reads in the user account information, creates a new impersonation block and executes the file copy operation with that scope.

 **Assert** - Read in the  windows file system attributes and compare the file Created By attribute with the configured account for the file copy.
 They should match and we should be done.